 In Latino culture, family isn’t just important—it’s everything.
 The concept of familismo emphasizes loyalty, unity, and collective support.
 It’s beautiful, but it can also be overwhelming.
 Many individuals feel an unspoken expectation to prioritize family needs over their own well-being.
-While this support system is a source of strength, it can also make seeking professional help feel unnecessary or even shameful.

-Cultural Stigma: Breaking the Silence
+Cultural Stigma: Breaking the Silence in Latino Communities

 Faith, Spirituality, and Mental Wellness